 In this article, we summarize a recent paper in the journal Drug Safety (2008; Vol. 31: pp. 127-141) that described the most common and most recently identified adverse reactions with manifestations in the eye.
 We describe these reactions as they relate to the particular structures in the eye or to particular conditions such as glaucoma.
 The particular drugs that may cause these reactions are listed in the accompanying table that includes 62 different drugs (below).

 Eyelid and Conjunctival Diseases

-The eyelids and conjunctiva (a thin membrane covering the inner part of the eyelid and the outer part of the cornea, but not shown in the eye diagram) are frequent targets for drug toxicity.
+The eyelids and conjunctiva (a thin membrane covering the inner part of the eyelid and the outer part of the cornea) are frequent targets for drug toxicity.

 For instance, a panoply of drugs can cause erythema multiforme, a kind of allergic reaction of the skin (including the eyelid) that produces a variety of skin lesions ranging from bumps to plaques to blisters.
 In its most severe form, it is called Stevens-Johnson Syndrome, a serious condition of the conjunctiva characterized primarily by large blisters that can seriously damage the cornea.
 The primary treatment in both cases is to stop using the drug that is causing the allergic reaction, after consultation with one’s physician.

 Drugs instilled into the eye that contain the preservatives benzalkonium chloride and thimerosol can cause redness of the conjunctiva.
 If you experience this, look for versions of your drug without these preservatives.
 Morphine administered by mouth or intravenously can also cause red eye.
 Finally, the spread of botulinum toxin (BOTOX) from the point of injection into the eyelid can result in eyelid drooping and reduced blinking, potentially resulting in damage to the cornea.